 Taking the professional skills tests

-Professional skills tests are for aspiring teachers who have submitted an Initial Teacher Training (ITT) application, in the process of obtaining Qualified Teacher Status (QTS).
+Professional skills tests are for aspiring teachers who have submitted an ITT application for a teacher training course leading to Qualified Teacher Status (QTS).

 The tests are computerised, though some elements are delivered via audio headset.
 You can take the tests as many times as you like, but you'll incur a charge on your fourth attempt and any subsequent resits.

 Testing takes place at registered learndirect centres across the UK and Europe.
 You can take the test at any available centre, and broadening the range of your search means you're more likely to find a time slot that suits you.